×

 When we asked expats and global nomads about the quality of medical care in Japan, they replied:

 "In Japan, medical services are highly advanced and of a very high quality.
 The country has a comprehensive healthcare system that provides access to a wide range of medical services, including preventive care, diagnosis, treatment, and rehabilitation.
 Japan also has a well-developed network of hospitals and clinics, staffed by highly trained and experienced medical professionals.
-Patients can expect to receive personalized care and attention, and the latest medical technology is often used to ensure the best possible outcomes," said one expat.
+Patients can expect to receive personalized care and attention, and the latest medical technology is often used to ensure the best possible outcomes," remarked one expat in Japan.

 "It is difficult to find English speaking health providers, but they do exist.
-The healthcare culture is very rushed and you must be clear about what you need, otherwise the doctor isn't going to take the time to figure it out for you," said one expat living in Tokyo, Japan.
+The healthcare culture is very rushed and you must be clear about what you need, otherwise the doctor isn't going to take the time to figure it out for you," wrote one expat living in Tokyo.

 About the Author